Kenya: Raila Odinga - Uhuru Kenyatta Won't Have It Easy After Repeat Poll

 "As you know, our Constitution allows for picketing, for striking, for peaceful processions, for protesting and so on, and for boycott.
 So, we have several other means which are legal and constitutional at our disposal, which we will bring into play to put pressure on this government," he said.

-CNN: What happens on the next week when results are counted, when election results are possibly announced?
+What happens in the next week when results are counted, when election results are possibly announced?
 They're likely to give Mr Kenyatta presidency because of this boycott.
 How will you and your supporters react?

-Mr Odinga: This is just a sham, because it has basically removed the lid off the can for what Mr Kenyatta has been claiming; because hardly 25 percent of the people turned up to vote yesterday (Thursday).
+This is just a sham, because it has basically removed the lid off the can for what Mr Kenyatta has been claiming; because hardly 25 per cent of the people turned up to vote yesterday (Thursday).

 They are now trying to doctor the figures to increase it.